cds-snc/cloud-based-sensor/README.md

 This repo uses Terraform and Terragrunt to define and manage the satellite and central account AWS resources.

-# Config rules
-This project sets up [AWS managed and custom Lambda ConfigRules](./terragrunt/aws/config) to check that:

-* the expected CBS resource exist; and
-* logs are being sent to the satellite bucket.

-The [`compliance-check.yml`](.github/workflows/compliance-check.yml) is then used to notify us when rules are non-compliant.
-This will be switched to an SNS topic and subscription.

 # Setup
 We use a bootstrap pattern to onboard new accounts so that we can create the OpenID Connect IAM roles that are used by our [Terraform GitHub Actions](./.github/workflows).
 The following is only required once per account.